IzsakiRobi/FF-Gnome-Web/README.md

 It also includes Firefox 154–156 compatibility fixes, Adwaita-style visual refinements, dark mode fixes, a redesigned downloads panel, and an optional animated loading indicator in the address bar.
 The settings use a consistent `gnomeWeb.*` naming scheme and are documented in `chrome/themeOptions.txt`.

 This is a cleanup and refinement of the original project, not a rewrite.
-Modified by [IzsakiRobi](https://github.com/IzsakiRobi)—all credit to [rafaelmardojai](https://github.com/rafaelmardojai) for the excellent foundation!
+Modified by [IzsakiRobi](https://github.com/IzsakiRobi) all credit to [rafaelmardojai](https://github.com/rafaelmardojai) for the excellent foundation!

 ## Installation